 Like - Click this link to Add this page to your bookmarks Share - Click this link to Share this page through email or social media Print - Click this link to Print this page

-- If you are an actual or potential victim of identity theft and would like the IRS to mark your account to identify any questionable activity, please complete Form 14039, Identify Theft Affidavit available on IRS.gov.
-The form should be mailed or faxed to the address or fax number listed on the notice.
+- If you are an actual or potential victim of identity theft and would like the IRS to mark your account to identify any questionable activity, please complete Form 14039 (.pdf), Identify Theft Affidavit.
+Mail or fax the form to the address or fax number listed on the notice with your tax return if your electronic filing was rejected or to the address/fax located in the instructions.

 - You may also contact the IRS’s Identity Protection Specialized Unit (IPSU) at 800-908-4490.
 IPSU employees are available to answer questions about identity theft and resolve any tax account issues that resulted from identity theft.

-- Review Publication 4535, Identity Theft Prevention and Victim Assistance, for awareness on this issue.
+- Review Publication 4535 (.pdf), Identity Theft Prevention and Victim Assistance, for more information.
 It is available in both English and Spanish.

 Category: IRS Procedures